sayantandasgupta/sayantandasgupta/README.md

 <img align="right" alt="GIF" src="./assets/code.gif" width="450" height="320" />

-- :telescope: I’m currently working on building NodeTS applications for practicing and honing my skills in backend development.
+- :telescope: I’m currently building Python applications to be utilized as part of DevOps pipelines.
 - :seedling: I’m currently increasing my Data Structures and Algorithms Skills using the Java programming language.
 I am also learning a little bit of the C programming language, the repository can be found [here](https://github.com/sayantandasgupta/Learning-C).
 You can find my works [here](https://github.com/sayantandasgupta?tab=repositories)
-- :speech_balloon: Ask me about Flutter, Java, Dart, Heartbreaks 😉, Python, Life Advices (Pun intended 😜)
+- :speech_balloon: Ask me about Python, Java, Azure, Heartbreaks 😉, Python, Life Advice
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Sometimes I pretend to be normal :sleepy: .
+- ⚡ Fun fact: Sometimes I pretend to be normal.
 But it is boring, so I go back to being myself 😉 :sunglasses:
 <!-- - :dancing_men: I’m looking to collaborate on ... -->

 <hr>